 c.
 View schools based on a geo-location.

 4. The Volunteer would be required to fill in an online application form.

-5. There are separate forms for Indian Citizens applying for the programme and for those from the Indian Diaspora.
+5. There are separate forms for Indian Citizens applying for the program and for those from the Indian Diaspora.
 Sample application forms are available at Annexure 1 A and 1B.

-7. There will be no fees charged from the Volunteer at any stage of the programme.
+7. There will be no fees charged from the Volunteer at any stage of the program.